Motion#

 hovering?#

-The hovering? block returns a Boolean indicating whether the Hornet is hovering.
+The hovering? block returns a Boolean indicating whether the drone is maintaining its position (hovering).

 <hovering?>